presenta-software/doc-presenta-lib/docs/plugins/installation.md

 ## Plugin Installation

-This section describes the installation possibilities followed by official plugins.
+This section describes the installation possibilities enforced by official plugins.

 First off, you need to know the unique `name` of the plugin and replace the `<PLUGIN-NAME>` placeholder with it (i.e. `block-youtube` or `controller-shuffle` or `module-markdown`)